-According to research conducted by the Alzheimer’s Association, people who are regularly engaging in social interaction and activities are able to maintain better healthy cognitive function.
+According to research conducted by the Alzheimer’s Association, people regularly engaging in social interaction and activities are able to maintain a higher standard of healthy cognitive function.
 This proves to be especially important for those with dementia and cognitive problems.

 If your loved one has been diagnosed with dementia, here are four reasons to keep them socially involved, showing the benefits of social interaction in the elderly.